timusus/RecyclerView-FastScroll/README.md

 To display the `FastScrollPopup`, your adapter must implement `FastScrollRecyclerView.SectionedAdapter` and override `getSectionName()`.

+If you need to know when fast-scrolling starts or stops, you can attach an OnFatScrollStateChangedListener to the FastScrollRecyclerView.

 #####Customisation#####

 You can enable/disable autohide using the `fastScrollAutoHide` & `fastScrollAutoHideDelay` attributes in xml: